Academic Advising for Master of Arts in International Relations Students Entering in August 2021

 2. Enroll in PAI 710 - International Actors and Issues

-Taught by University Professor and former Deputy Secretary of State James Steinberg, Professor Renee de Nevers or Professor Ryan Griffith, International Actors and Issues provides background on a variety of international affairs and foreign policy approaches
+Taught by University Professor and former Deputy Secretary of State James Steinberg, Professor Renee de Nevers, Professor Ryan Griffith, or MAIR Director Professor Michael Williams, International Actors and Issues provides background on a variety of international affairs and foreign policy approaches

 and is required for all incoming MAIR students.